 A number of snowmobile, ATV, off highway vehicle (OHV) & recreational trail opportunities exist in Pine County.
 Many of these trails are maintained and operated by local clubs through funding from the Minnesota DNR grant-in-aid trail program.

-Trails are located on State Forest lands, County managed tax forfeit lands, and private property throughout the County.
+Trails are also located on State Forest lands, County managed tax forfeit lands, and private property throughout the County.
 PLEASE RIDE RESPONSIBLY, many landowners have been kind enough to provide easements across their properties.
 Protect and appreciate their lands by remaining on marked trails.

 Please contact the Moose Lake DNR Trails and Waterways office and the links below for more information and trail resources on the numerous multi-use (ATV, OHV, Snowmobile, Skiing, Biking etc.) trails in the area - www.mndnr.gov/state_trails or 218-485-5410.